logo

 SECTIONS

-Nine sections are recognized by appropriate PSA Divisions.
-Section 10 is not recognized by PSA.
+Six sections are recognized by GPU and CAPA.
+Section 7 is not recognized by GPU and CAPA.

-Only color images are allowed in PIDC sections.
+Only colour images are allowed in section 1 and 5.

 Accepted images or similar from previous GCPA salon cannot be entered in any of the sections of the salon.